-The first step to ensuring progress in the classroom is ensuring Quality First Teaching.
-Teachers go through a full process of moderation each year- observations, book checks and learning walks, supported by Senior leaders, lead practitioners and the SENCo in order to ensure that they are skilled to teach students with SEND and facilitate students to make progress.
+The first step to ensuring progress in the classroom is ensuring High Quality first teaching.
+Teachers go through a full process of moderation each year-observations, book checks and learning walks, supported by Senior leaders, lead practitioners and the SENCo.

 Students with SEND will receive support from staff according to their individual needs.
-Sometimes reasonable adjustments will be necessary to support student's needs.
+Sometimes reasonable adjustments will be necessary to support students' needs.